Search RHCG Website

 What is pre-assessment

+Pre-assessment is a service that helps to make sure you are well enough for your procedure.
 We can help prepare you for your hospital journey and decide if there is anything you might need in advance of your procedure.
+We can also answer questions and talk about things that might make your stay more comfortable.

 Once it has been decided that you need a procedure, you may be referred to our pre-assessment service.
 We will contact you with details of an appointment; this could be face to face or by phone depending on your needs and where you live.
-Either way you will speak to a highly trained nurse and/or
+Either way you will speak to a highly trained nurse and/or a doctor.

 Why is pre-assessment important